prjctimg/prjctimg/README.md

 And a lot of other things I didn't care to mention....

+> [!Warning]
+>
-> I don't believe in reinventing the wheel nor indulging in complexity.
+>I don't believe in reinventing the wheel nor indulging in complexity.
 >
 > ~ 🌃